 Take practice tests

 Just like the SAT, the PSAT also gets easier as you get more familiar with question formats and types.
 You can find a few test resources on the PSAT site, including a test simulator.
-If you find an institute for test prep, which is recommended, you will be able to access multiple full length mock tests.
+If you find an institute for test prep, which is recommended, you will be able to access multiple full-length mock tests.

 Give yourself enough time to prepare:

 Whether you give your PSAT in Grade 9, 10 or 11, you will have a hundred other commitments.
 Some candidates think that because the PSAT is not shared directly with universities, that it can be taken lightly and given without preparation.
-However, this will mean that you do not get the full benefit of the test, and are not exposed to a SAT-like experience well in advance of the actual SAT.
+However, this will mean that you do not get the full benefit of the test, and are not exposed to an SAT-like experience well in advance of the actual SAT.
 If you give the PSAT your best shot, you will be investing in the future, so that your SAT scores are as high as possible.

 You can, if you wish, give the PSAT multiple times.
 It is offered only once a year (in October). but many students give the PSAT once in Grade 9 and then again in Grade 10, or in Grade 10 and 11 (if they are not attempting the SAT in Grade 11).
-A majority of students only gives the PSAT once, but some students want to see if there is a measurable improvement on an area that was identified as a weakness in their earlier PSAT attempt.
+A majority of students only give the PSAT once, but some students want to see if there is a measurable improvement on an area that was identified as a weakness in their earlier PSAT attempt.
 As with any PSAT attempt, a second try at the test does not affect your standing with the College Board, or your chances of getting into a particular university, in the slightest degree.

 How do you register for the PSAT?